-There are 3 variables that will determine how confident or un-confident your hands in pockets will be:
+There are 3 variables that will determine how confident or un-confident your hands in your pockets will be:

 - Visibility: how deep in the pockets?
 Do they have a thumb or fingers sticking out?
-The rule of thumb -pun intended- is: the more visible your hands and thumb is, the more sexy/confident;
+The rule of thumb -pun intended- is: the more visible your hands and thumb are, the more sexy/confident;

 - Body Language: how’s the rest of the body language?
-The overall frame will determine if your hands in pockets are sexy, weak or even strategically deployed to, for example, spice up a bland outfit or offset an otherwise too imposing frame;
+The overall frame will determine if your hands in pockets are sexy, weak, or even strategically deployed to, for example, spice up a bland outfit or offset an otherwise too-imposing frame;

-- Quantity: Both hands in pockets or just one?
-Usually only one hand in your pocket is sexier and more confident.
+- Quantity: both hands in pockets or just one?
+Usually, only one hand in your pocket is sexier and more confident.

 Both Hands In Pocket – Fingers Out

-Both hands with fingers out is probably the most sexually aggressive hands in pockets pose you can have.
+Both hands with fingers out is probably the most sexually aggressive hands-in-pockets pose you can have.

 The fingers outside conspicuously draw attention to your genitalia, making it a very gaudy, obvious pose.